 Providing the bills-included facility is the most attractive way to enhance the marketability of a property because it is the most sought-after feature among tenants right now.

 Landlords with resources to manage utility bill payments, install energy-saving appliances, and optimize bills by switching suppliers should seriously consider offering an all-inclusive rent option.
-As the build to rent industry grows up and smart tech becomes more connected increasingly funding applications will require scrutiny of the investors operational track record.
+As the tenants-what-it-means-for-the-uk-build-to-rent-sector'>build to rent industry grows up and smart tech becomes more connected increasingly funding applications will require scrutiny of the investors operational track record.
 This means not only the traditional BMS 'building maintenance system' is required but also a BOS 'building operations system', the later gives the front desk controlles via addressable load of an array of zones, systems and components around the building all designednto reduce operational carbon and drive user behaviour.

-Given time the build to rent industry will crack the age old view that if tenants are not responsible for paying their bills, they will simply behave recklessly with utilities.
-Given the insulating properties of quality build to rent stock built today vis-a-vie that of 50 or 100 years ago, (which due to the energy efficiency of the home reduces this risk anyway) those that still hold that view need to remember that unlike when they grew up from as young as the very first year in primary school energy saving is being engrained into our youth.
+Given time the tenants-what-it-means-for-the-uk-build-to-rent-sector'>build to rent industry will crack the age old view that if tenants are not responsible for paying their bills, they will simply behave recklessly with utilities.
+Given the insulating properties of quality tenants-what-it-means-for-the-uk-build-to-rent-sector'>build to rent stock built today vis-a-vie that of 50 or 100 years ago, (which due to the energy efficiency of the home reduces this risk anyway) those that still hold that view need to remember that unlike when they grew up from as young as the very first year in primary school energy saving is being engrained into our youth.
 Those still skeptic just need to count thr number of millenials and Gen Z walking around with their own personal water carriers or insulated coffee mugs compared to any other age group.

 The November 2022 budget forces everyone to make sacrifices despite assurances by Rishi Sunak to show compassion and fairness to all.
 There is a possibility he will considering a stamp tax system that will impact commercial properties and shares.